PostHog/posthog.com/contents/blog/the-posthog-array-1-34-0.md

 We’re always working on improving the product experience and would love to talk to you!
 Please join one of our Product, Engineering, or Marketing team members on a quick 30-min call to help us understand how to improve.
 Schedule directly [on Calendly](https://calendly.com/posthog-feedback).
 As a thank you for your time, we'll be giving away awesome [PostHog merch](https://merch.posthog.com)!

 ## Contributions from the community
 Want to help improve PostHog?
 We always welcome contributions from our community!
 Check out our [contributing resources](/docs/contribute) to get started, or head to [our Slack group](/slack).

+We would also specifically like to thank PostHog team members [@hazzadous](https://github.com/hazzadous), [@guidoiaquinti](https://github.com/guidoiaquinti) and [@liyiy](https://github.com/liyiy) for their efforts on this particularly stubborn release.

 ### Community shoutouts
 This month we also want to say thank you to the following people...